Selecting the Best Rubber Flooring - Tiles, Rolls, Mats

 Why do some rubber flooring products smell and others don’t?

 Rubber gym mats are ideal for both home and commercial gyms because of the different sizes and thicknesses available.
 Most common sizes for weightlifting applications are a 4’ x 6’ or 4’ x 8’.
 Most common thicknesses are 3/8”, ½” and ¾”.
 Home gyms and machine areas do well with a 3/8” thick mat.
 But for heavy dumbbell and barbell areas, make sure to use a ½” or even better, a ¾” mat to allow plenty of impact resistance and shock absorbency for your sub-floor below.
 And like we said before, if you intend on placing your mats side by side and don’t want gaps, make sure to ask your IRON COMPANY rep if the product you are purchasing is “trued”.
-A new product we recommend, especially for deadlifting, is Shok-Lok by Humane Manufacturing.
+A new product we recommend, especially for deadlifting, is Shok-Lok by SurfaceCo (formerly Humane Manufacturing).
 They refer to this technology as a “vibration control flooring system” thanks to the waffle-like underside that acts to alleviate noise and vibration caused by excessive weight drop.
 CrossFitters are finding that they make great portable deadlifting mats for parking lots.

 Bonus Info – How Are Recycled Rubber Gym Mats Made?

 A mixture of recycled rubber granules and urethane is spread out evenly on a 10’ x 30’ hydraulic press.
 The material that ends up on the 10’ x 30’ press is compressed using high heat (up to 300 degrees).
 Once thoroughly pressed and “cooked”, the large rubber sheets must go through a cooling process so it will solidify and contract.
 A cooling system comprised of water sprayers and air blowers gets the cooling process started but must be finished in a chiller room for about 5 minutes where the temperature usually stays at about 38 degrees.
-Once these large rubber sheets are fully cooled, they can now be shear cut into different sized rubber mats.
+Once these large rubber sheets are fully cooled, they can now be shear cut or waterjetted into different sized rubber mats.
 Did you know that a lot of these rubber mats are made for the equine industry where it doesn’t matter if the edges are totally straight?
 In a horse stall, 100% straight cut edges does not matter all that much.
 But if you are purchasing your mats to be used in a home or commercial gym the last thing you want is large gaps that can collect dirt or become a tripping hazard.
 Therefore, when purchasing mats that will be laid side by side, make sure to ask your IRON COMPANY rep if they are “trued”.
 Truing is where the manufacturer puts each mat on a computerized sonic cutter for a precise cut.
 The end result is a beautiful and functional floor.

 Other uses: Did you know that rubber mats are also used for horse stalls, livestock areas, washing machines, ice rinks, ski lodges, boat decks and batting cages?
 The natural non-slip nature of these mats makes them equally useful in wet areas.

-Out of all the options we cover here, rolled rubber offers the least amount of seams and gives the smoothest and cleanest looking install especially in large areas.
+Out of all the options we cover here, rubber flooring rolls offer the least amount of seams and gives the smoothest and cleanest looking install especially in large areas.
 It can also be one of your most economical choices.
 Rubber rolls are usually used to span large areas of exercise machine areas.
 The most popular roll color is black because it is a neutral color and is also much cheaper when compared to colored.
 If your facility tends to get a lot of dirt build up, foot prints, etc., be aware that pure black flooring will show more dirt than the speckled type.
 Speckled flooring gets its color speckles from a synthetic material called EPDM (ethylene propylene diene monomer) that is also known to be used in roofing and car hoses.
 Different colors of EPDM are produced in blocks which are then milled down to a size appropriate for mixing into the mixture of recycled rubber granules and urethane.
 EPDM color percentages in flooring can be as little as 10% and go up beyond 70%.
 EPDM creates beautiful flooring colors and patterns but remember the higher percentage present the more your flooring will cost.
 Colored rubber rolls usually contain about 17-20% color and do a great job to brighten up the room and camouflage dust and dirt.
 Thicknesses include ¼”, 5/16”, 3/8” and even ½”.
 Club owners these days are beginning to realize the added value of 5/16” which saves them money over the 3/8” and performs about the same.